Cpl Darryl Charles

-Medically retired, Darryl and his girlfriend Desiree Macedo are proud parents to their son Kingsley, who was born in 2017.
-Darryl loves being a dad and watching his son grow, but he cannot fully relax and enjoy fatherhood because of barriers in his non-adapted home.
-Darryl’s frustration with his living environment increased as Kingsley started crawling, and he realized how many safety hazards in his home prevent him from keeping up with his son.
-When showering, Darryl balances on one leg, risking further injury to his knee.
-A specially adapted custom Homes For Our Troops home will allow Darryl to live comfortably and, most importantly, give him more time for Desiree and Kingsley.
-“This home will enable me to properly take care of my family and allow myself to better provide for them, now and in the future,” he says.
+Medically retired, Darryl and his wife Desiree are proud parents to their son Kingsley, who was born in 2017.
+Darryl loves being a dad and watching his son grow, but he could not fully relax and enjoy fatherhood in his previous home because it was not adapted to his injury.
+Darryl’s frustration with his living environment increased as Kingsley started crawling, and he realized how many safety hazards in his home prevented him from keeping up with his son.
+When showering, Darryl balanced on one leg, risking further injury to his knee.
+Darryl’s specially adapted custom Homes For Our Troops home enables him to live comfortably and, most importantly, gives him more time for Desiree and Kingsley.
+“This home enables me to properly take care of my family and allows myself to better provide for them, now and in the future,” he says.

-With the freedom and independence he will regain in an HFOT home, Darryl will be able to concentrate on finishing his degree in information technology from National University in San Diego.
-He will also have time for his other hobbies which include working out, hiking, riding motorcycles, and snowboarding.
+With the freedom and independence he regains in his HFOT home, Darryl is able to concentrate on finishing his degree in information technology from National University in San Diego and his job as a DOD civilian with the Navy.
+He also has time for his other hobbies which include working out, hiking, riding motorcycles, and snowboarding.

-Originally from Southern California, Darryl is choosing to build his home there for the area’s great school district, proximity to the VA, and to be close to friends and family.
+Originally from Southern California, Darryl chose to build his home there for the area’s great school district, proximity to the VA, and to be close to friends and family.

 Darryl says he is humbled and grateful to HFOT’s donors and supporters.
 “Your generous gratitude and hard-working determination have truly helped out those who have had their lives forever altered.
 Thank you for all that you have done and continue to do.”